SJLennon/IBM-i-RPG-Free-CLP-Code/Copy_Mbrs/README.md

 * SRV_MSG_P

-     Prototype definition for procedures in the SRV_MSG service program.
+     Prototype definitions for procedures in the SRV_MSG service program.